Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 - For all sets $B_1,B_2\in \mathcal{B}$ and all $x\in B_1\cap B_2,$ there's a $B_3\in \mathcal{B}$ such that $x\in B_3$ and $B_3\subseteq B_1\cap B_2$ (just remember how we showed this for open ball previously).

 You can also prove that, in order to show that a function $f:X\rightarrow Y$ is continuous, it suffices to prove it in relation to a basis $\mathcal{B}$ of $Y$: i.e., that $\inv{f}(B)$ is open in $X$ for all $B\in\mathcal{B}.$ This is particularly useful for metric spaces, with $\mathcal{B}$ being the open balls of $Y.$

+The cardinality of a basis can be very important.
+Take $\ro$ (with the Euclidean distance) as an example.
+Inside the basis of open sets-- i.e., intervals $(a,b)$--, we can choose a smaller class of sets that is also a basis: those intervals $(a,b)$ with $a,b$ rational numbers.
+That is because every real number can be approximated by rationals.
+Having a countable basis can avoid many technical inconveniences, and means that all open sets can be approximated by a sequence of these countable base open sets.
+Spaces without this property can sometimes be "too large", "too infinite" to be tractable in certain ocasions.
+Here's how mathematicians call this property and its proper definition:

+**Definition**: a topological space $X$ is **second-countable** if it has a countable basis.

 ## Closed sets